You love the Monoprice Select Mini. We love the Monoprice Select Mini. Everyone loves the Monoprice Select Mini.

 Moving on to slicing our own models, we opted to use Cura software as per the manufacturer recommendation.
 John Biehler has supplied some excellent Cura settings in his review of the Monoprice Select Mini, so we used the same.

-The V29 whistle sounds exactly as loud and irritating as intended, which means the chambers were successfully printed without obstructions.
+The V29 whistle sounds exactly as loud and irritating as intended, which means the hollow chambers were printed clean without obstructions.
 The Graphica Mega Ghost and its obscenely long tongue also printed intact, where the hinge for the tongue was printed in one piece and glided smoothly.

 In general operation, prints tended to fail when the filament spool snagged itself, or when we failed to apply enough adhesive glue to the print bed.
 We can’t attribute these issues to the Monoprice Select Mini itself — it’s an occupational hazard of FFF printing — but it’s still frustrating when it does happen.